Sign in

 Auto Warranty Scam

 Sharing is caring!
-Having problems with Auto Warranty Scam ?
-Use ScamPulse to make a complaint
+Are you having problems with Auto Warranty Scam ?
+Use ScamPulse to file a complaint.

 Received a letter in the mail that listed my name and the year, make, and model of my car and stated that this was a "FINAL NOTICE" that my coverage on my car would be expiring and that I should "Please contact 1-888-582-6870 today to get your coverage up to date."
 Stated that if I respond within 5 days I would be able to activate coverage on my vehicle and that "No inspection will be required and final acceptance is subject to your ability to meet eligibility requirements."